From An Upper Cervical Chiropractic Perspective

 These symptoms may occur spontaneously or after doing things like sitting or straining.

-Pudendal nerve pain is often embarrassing, not just for its location, but what the nerve inflammation can do to the body’s other functions, related to sex, urination, and bowel movements.
+Pudendal nerve pain is often embarrassing.
+And not just for its location, but what the nerve inflammation can do to the body’s other functions, related to sex, urination, and bowel movements.

 Pudendal nerve pain can often go together with by urination problems, like hesitancy, frequency and urgency.
 It can also cause constipation and painful bowel movements.